 Corneal transplant - dischargeKeratoplasty - discharge; Penetrating keratoplasty - discharge

-Your doctor probably injected medicine into the area around your eye so you did not feel any pain during surgery.
+Numbing medicine was injected into the area around your eye so you did not feel any pain during surgery.
 You may have taken a sedative to help you relax.

 What to Expect at Home

-Do not touch or rub your eye.
-Your doctor will give you an eye patch to wear for about 1 to 4 days.
+DO NOT touch or rub your eye.
+Your health care provider will give you an eye patch to wear for about 1 to 4 days.
 This protects the new cornea from injury.
-You doctor may also give you an eye shield for sleeping, showering, or bathing.
+You provider may also give you an eye shield for sleeping, showering, or bathing.
 After you take off the eye patch, you will probably need to wear dark sunglasses during the day.